MarcusGitty/tp/docs/UserGuide.md

 The system includes features for adding students, viewing student details, viewing summary statistics, and deleting student entries.
 All inputs are case-insensitive, enhancing user accessibility.

+Note: We noticed an existing bug that causes the exams of a student to disappear when we add a new payment

 <!-- * Table of Contents -->
 <page-nav-print />